ydb-platform/ydb/ydb/docs/en/core/best_practices/_includes/secondary_indexes.md

 ## Creating secondary indexes {#create}

-A secondary index is a data schema object that can be set when creating a table with the [`CREATE TABLE` YQL command](../../yql/reference/syntax/create_table.md) or added to it later with the [`ALTER TABLE` YQL command](../../yql/reference/syntax/alter_table.md).
+A secondary index is a data schema object that can be defined when creating a table with the [`CREATE TABLE` YQL command](../../yql/reference/syntax/create_table.md) or added to it later with the [`ALTER TABLE` YQL command](../../yql/reference/syntax/alter_table.md).

 The [`table index add` command](../../reference/ydb-cli/commands/secondary_index.md#add) is supported in the YDB CLI.

 Since an index contains its own data derived from table data, when creating an index on an existing table with data, an operation is performed to initially build an index.
 This may take a long time.
 This operation is executed in the background and you can keep working with the table while it's in progress.
-However, you can't use the new index until it's created.
+However, you can't use the new index until it's build is completed.

 An index can only be used in the order of the fields included in it.
 If an index contains two fields, such as `a` and `b`, you can effectively use it for queries such as:
 * `WHERE a = $var1 AND b = $var2`.